Messages from the CEO

 A Message from Price Electric CEO William L. Caynor Sr.

-I wish to express a hearty welcome to all member/owners, non-members and potential members!
-Price Electric Cooperative to our website!
+I wish to express a hearty welcome to all member/owners, non-members, and potential members of Price Electric Cooperative to our website!
 This year is among the most historical for the Cooperative as we are celebrating eighty years since incorporation.
-Over that time, the Cooperative has grown to 9,255 members, spread out over 1,800 distribution line miles, that traverse nine counties in rural north central Wisconsin.
-The region is one of Wisconsin's hidden treasures with more outdoor activities than any one person can do in several days.
-Many of you have chosen this part of the country as your home, and others, 45% of our membership, have chosen to enjoy the comforts offered on a seasonal basis.
+Over that time, the Cooperative has grown to 9,255 members, spread out over 1,800 distribution line miles, that traverse nine counties in rural north-central Wisconsin.
+The region is one of Wisconsin's hidden treasures with more outdoor activities than any one person can do in a given day.
+Many of you have chosen this part of the country as your home, while others have sought to enjoy the comforts offered on a seasonal basis.

-Price Electric is a distribution Cooperative with six substations belonging to Dairyland Power Cooperative (DPC) and a seventh owned by Xcel.
-The transmission lines serving these substations are owned and operated by Xcel.
-For those of you not familiar with distribution systems, it is the last phase of bringing electricity to the member/owner.
+Price Electric is a distribution cooperative served by six substations owned by Dairyland Power Cooperative and a seventh owned by Xcel Energy.
+The transmission lines interconnecting with these substations are owned and operated by Xcel.
+For those not familiar with distribution systems, it is the last phase of electricity being delivered to the member/owner.
 It is essentially the lines and equipment from the substation to the home.
-Price Electric is one of 24 Class "A" electric cooperatives that purchase their energy from Dairyland Power Cooperative and compensates DPC for the use of the transmission lines and substations that connect to our distribution system.
+Price Electric is one of 24 Class "A" electric cooperatives that purchase their energy from Dairyland Power Cooperative (Generation & Transmission Cooperative).

-The world continues to evolve, and we will evolve with it, but if you want to take a break and you like solitude or even camaraderie in the outdoors where four wheelers and boats are heard more often than cars, this is the place for you.
-The northern scenery in autumn when the leaves turn will take your breath away.
+The world continues to evolve, and we will evolve with it, but if you want to take a break and you like solitude or camaraderie of the outdoors where four-wheelers and boats are heard more often than cars, this is the place for you.
+The northern scenery in spring, when the leaves are naturally evolving, will take your breath away.
 If you're not here already, we hope to see you soon.

 More Messages From the CEO: